tatums/tatum.im/src/lib/content/2017-01-08-run-remote-commands-over-ssh.svelte.md

 categories: admin ssh devops
 ---

 Sometimes I find myself needing to run a few command on a remote machine.
-I'll usually ssh into the box and hack away.
-But, there is an alternative.
-You can run command over SSH!
+In the past I would have SSH'd into the box and hacked away.
+But, since this isn't repeatable it's not ideal.
+I have a simple alternative.
+You can setup a script to run command over SSH!

 In the example below, I wanted to keep the configuration files in the git repository, but wanted a quick and dirty way to deploy the changes.